Tesseract-Studios-Software/Xangine/README.md

 # Xangine
-Xangine is a game engine devlepoed by Tesseract Studios
+Xangine is a game engine devlepoed by Tesseract Studios.
 </span>

 ## Disclaimer
 **'Tesseract Studios'** refers to the team maintaining this project.
 This is **not affiliated with** any other entity using a similar name.
 (For avoidance of doubt, see [Website] https://sites.google.com/view/tesseract-studios/ and [GitHub] https://github.com/Tesseract-Studios-Animations/)
 Xangine License: /LICENSE.txt
 OpenSceneGraph License: /OSG-LICENSE.txt

 ## Documentation
 https://sites.google.com/view/xangine/docs